mo22/react-native-mo-geolocation/readme.md

   showing a permanent notification.
 Use mipmaps/ic_background to change the icon.
 The text and behaviour is otherwise not customizable by android.

+- For iOS you need to pass indicateBackground: true to prevent the app from getting terminated.

 ## TODO
 - [ ] docs
 - [ ] android check permission status unknown / PermissionsAndroid.RESULTS
 - [ ] fallback to navigator.geolocation api?
+- [ ] example app: keep GpsInfo page loaded?